pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

     --allow-vnet-access
 ````

-2) Create a peering connection from  the spoke to hub virtual networks.
+3) Create a peering connection from  the spoke to hub virtual networks.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network vnet peering create \